TWiStErRob/twisterrob.github.io/_posts/2015-06-09-Jekyll-hacks-for-development.md

 ---
 title: "Jekyll enhancements for development"
-subheadline: "Enhancements to make developing a website easier"
+subheadline: "Make developing a website easier"
 teaser: "Have you ever found that Jekyll or one of its components is lacking a feature?"
 category: web
 tags:
+- blog
 - jekyll
 - liquid
 - debug